-There was a brief discussion about the number of reports on the agenda for this meeting (13) which had increased from the work plan agreed at the last meeting (7).
-The Chair noted that consideration would be given to the number of reports on future agenda and the frequency of Committee meetings.
+There was a brief discussion about the number of reports on the agenda for this meeting (13) which had increased from those listed on the work plan agreed at the last meeting (7).
+The Chair noted that consideration would be given to the number of reports on future agendas and the frequency and number of Committee meetings.